aimms/documentation/pro/ad-man-non-member.rst

 Associate the Service Principal Name
 ++++++++++++++++++++++++++++++++++++

 To determine the Service Principal Name (SPN) for your PRO server, you must know the DNS name by which PRO clients will reach the PRO server.
-This is the host name you specified in the <strong>Web URI</strong> field in the PRO Configurator for this node.
+This is the host name you specified in the **Web URI** field in the PRO Configurator for this node.
 Assuming this DNS name is *pro.myhost.com*, the Service Principal Name you need to associate with the service account will be
 <p style="text-align: left">*HTTP/pro.myhost.com*</p>

 (please note the capitals used).
 If the service account username is *ADUser* within the AD domain *ADDomain*, you can associate the SPN with it through the command